 Extension of concepts of limits, continuity, derivatives and integrals to transcendental functions and to multivariate calculus.
-Prerequisite: MTH 2401 with a grade of 'C' or higher.
+Prerequisite: MTH 2401.

 MTH 3101 Problem Solving: Alg, Geo, and Trig 1,0

 General problem solving techniques and specific problem solving strategies will be used in solving algebra, geometry, and trigonometry problems.
 This is a level 3 course.
 Prerequisite: Placement at level 3 or completion of MTH 1351 College Algebra with a grade of 'C' or better.